freenas/freenas-docs/userguide/intro.rst

 These major features are new in this version:

+* Periodic alert scripts have been replaced by the :ref:`Alert` framework.
+Periodic alert emails are disabled by default and previous email alert conditions have been added to the %brand% alert system.
+  E-mail or other alert methods can be configured in :ref:`Alert Services`.

 * One-shot critical alerts have been added to the :ref:`Alert` system.
   These alerts remain active until dismissed by the user.